okfde/old.okfn.de/blog/_posts/2016/2016-07-15-from-publication-to-award.md

 layout: post
 card: true
 tags:
-- public procurement
+- Public Procurement
-- fiscal transparency
+- Fiscal Transparency
 - English
 title: "From Publication to Award -
 The story of the missing information in the tender cycle"